maiziezhoulab/FocalSV/README.md

 --patient HCC1395 \
 --state Tumor
 ```
-The output is `HCC1395_FocalSV-auto_tra_inv_dup_output/FocalSV_TRA_INV_DUP.vcf`.
+The output is `HCC1395_Tumor_CLR_final_TRA.tsv`, `HCC1395_Tumor_CLR_final_INV.tsv` and `HCC1395_Tumor_CLR_final_DUP.tsv`.

 ## FocalSV - target mode

+For target mode,  you need to provide a BED file with special format.
+For DUP, each row is `chrom    start    end    DUP`.
+For DUP, each row is `chrom    start    end    INV`.
+For TRA, each row is `chrom1    start1    end1    chrom2    start2    end2    TRA`, where chrom1, start1, and end1 define the rough location for one breakend, chrom2, start2, and end2 define the rough location for the other breakend.

+The target BED file for HCC1395 is provided in the zenode repo.

-For target mode, you need to first perform FocalSV-target large indel call in the target regions as we have a module of duplication recovery from insertions.
+For target mode, you need to first perform FocalSV-target large indel call in the target regions of duplications, as we have a module of duplication recovery from insertions.
 You need to follow the step1 FocalSV-target mode to generate the large indel call result.

 Here is an example of running the large indel call on HCC1395.
 ```